jnozzi/cocoadev.com/markdown/DeallocNotGettingCalled.md

 By the way, dealloc of all objects can only be done if your objects form something like a tree-structure, where releasing the top-level object will cause lower-level leafs to destroy.
 But remember that there are a lot of complex patterns in Cocoa applications, like:

 * Singletons (which can never be released)
-* General/NSBundle/General/CFBundle loadable code (General/NSBundle can't be unloaded)
+* NSBundle/CFBundle loadable code (NSBundle can't be unloaded)
 * Objects instantiated from .nib files (Which have strange retain counts)
 * Multiple relationships between objects (What object have rights to dealloc another object?)

 How could you release all this stuff in the time of application termination, so any-object-ever-created will be freed?
-If you really want to dealloc to be called before application quits, just use this in your General/AppController class:
+If you really want to dealloc to be called before application quits, just use this in your AppController class:

-- (void)applicationWillTerminate:(General/NSNotification *)aNotification {
+- (void)applicationWillTerminate:(NSNotification *)aNotification {
  [self release]; //or autorelease
 }

-After fixing all SIGBUS'es and such, don't forget that secondary threads you create with General/NSThread can't be joined when you app quits, because Cocoa will just kill them inside of     terminate: method without notifications.
+After fixing all SIGBUS'es and such, don't forget that secondary threads you create with NSThread can't be joined when you app quits, because Cocoa will just kill them inside of     terminate: method without notifications.
 So objects inside them will be never deallocated too.

--- General/DenisGryzlov
+-- DenisGryzlov

 ----

-To quote Apple's General/NSObject dealloc documentation:
+To quote Apple's NSObject dealloc documentation:

 "Note that when an application terminates, objects may not be sent a dealloc message since the process�s memory is automatically cleared on exit�it is more efficient simply to allow the operating system to clean up resources than to invoke all the memory management methods."